oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for each varaible in the oci-priv-subnet data block.
+10. Replace the following for each variable in the oci-priv-subnet data block.

 ```
 display_name = priv-subnet-oci-WebApps-vcn